arthi-pavadai/SQL_-Sales-Data-Analysis/README.md

-# Pizza_sales_SQL_project
-Analysing Pizza Sales data with SQL
+# 🍕 Pizza Sales Analysis using SQL

+## 📌 Introduction

-Introduction: This project aims to analyze pizza sales data using SQL.
-The analysis helps in understanding sales patterns, customer preferences, and operational performance.
+This project focuses on analyzing pizza sales data using **SQL** to uncover insights into sales performance, customer preferences, and operational efficiency.
+The goal is to support data-driven decisions to boost revenue and streamline operations.

-Dataset: The dataset includes various tables with information about: Pizzas: types of pizzas.
-Orders: Information about orders placed by customers.
-Pizza_types: Details of different types of pizzas.
-Order Details: Specifics of each order, including pizza type and quantity.

-The SQL queries used in this project are categorized as follows: Data Cleaning: Scripts for cleaning and preparing the data.
-Exploratory Analysis: Queries to understand the data distribution and patterns.
-Sales Analysis: Queries focusing on sales performance, trends, and insights.
-Customer Analysis: Queries to analyze customer behavior and preferences.
-Operational Analysis: Queries to evaluate operational efficiency.

-Schema Design The schema used in this project was designed in Power BI, providing a clear and visual representation of the data structure.

-To perform the analysis: Open your Mysql workbench.
-Load the dataset.
-Run the SQL scripts in the specified order.
+---

+## 🧾 Dataset Overview

+The dataset includes several relational tables with the following key components:

+- **Pizzas** – Information on pizza sizes, names, and prices
+- **Pizza Types** – Descriptions, categories, and ingredients of each pizza
+- **Orders** – Records of orders placed by customers
+- **Order Details** – Line items for each order including pizza type and quantity

+---

+## 🧠 Process & Methodology

+The SQL analysis is structured into key categories:

+### 🔧 Data Cleaning
+- Removed duplicates and nulls
+- Standardized date/time formats and pizza naming inconsistencies

+### 📊 Exploratory Analysis
+- Identified data distributions and basic trends
+- Analyzed order frequency and pizza availability

+### 💰 Sales Analysis
+- Total revenue by pizza type, size, and time period
+- Top-selling and highest-revenue pizzas
+- Seasonal and weekly sales trends

+### 👥 Customer Analysis
+- Ordering frequency by customer
+- Popular combinations and ordering habits
+- Time-based ordering behavior

+### ⚙️ Operational Analysis
+- Order volume by day/hour
+- Kitchen workload patterns
+- Inventory and supply chain insights

+---

+## 🗂️ Schema Design

+The data schema was designed and visualized using **Power BI**, enabling better understanding of table relationships and query logic.

+[Orders]──< [Order Details] >──[Pizzas]──< [Pizza Types]

+---

+## 📈 Key Insights & Results

+1. **Most Ordered & Highest Revenue Pizza:** Identified top-performing pizza types by volume and revenue
+2. **Revenue Trends:** Analyzed daily and monthly revenue patterns to uncover peak times
+3. **Customer Preferences:** Adults prefer large pizzas; weekends show higher sales volume
+4. **Operational Efficiency:** Bottlenecks observed during lunch and weekend hours — opportunity to optimize staff scheduling

+---

+## 🚀 Conclusion

+This analysis highlights customer trends, operational bottlenecks, and top-performing products.
+Insights from this project can be used to:
+- Optimize **menu offerings**
+- Improve **inventory management**
+- Adjust **staffing based on demand patterns**
+- Drive **strategic marketing** to boost sales

+---

+## 🛠️ Tools Used

+- **SQL** (MySQL / PostgreSQL) – for all data queries and analysis
+- **Power BI** – for schema design and visual exploration
+- **Excel** – for minor data formatting and previewing results
+---

+## 🙌 Acknowledgements

+Inspired by real-world business challenges in the food service industry.
+Dataset adapted from practice project materials.